Check out @snipersskate‘s Tweet: https://twitter.com/snipersskate/status/706971569717776384?s=09

 SSU is very proud and honored to have two distinguished and recognized gentlemen who have very important roles in our Group: Mr. John Doolan who was the Head Equipment Manager for the Pittsburgh Penguins and has 38 years experience; and, Mr. Wally Tatomir who was the Head Equipment Manager for the Stanley Cup Champion, Carolina Hurricanes.

 There is considerably more to owning and operating a professional skate shop besides sharpening and profiling our customers skates.
-All of us have to understand Marketing, Customer Relations Management, Accounting Principles and Point-of-Sale; the Sales Cycle, Merchandising and what motivates people to buy a particular product or service; Advertising, Financial Management and keep up-to-date on the newest equipment and technology.
+All of us have to understand Marketing, Customer Relations Management, Accounting Principles and Point-of-Sale; the Sales Cycle, Merchandising and what motivates people to buy a particular product or service.

 Most of the People in our Group own and operate their own professional skate shop and skate sharpening is just one component of their business.
 Other services may include ‘Profiling’ or ‘Contouring’—grinding and shaping the ‘rocker’ radius of the skate blade, equipment repairs and skate maintenance, blade runner replacements and the retailing of Sports Accessories.